Hari0810/Hari0810.github.io/projects/spark-max.md

 - "on-the-fly" PID tuning
 - being able to receive analog sensor output + transmit over CAN BUS

 This was intended to be used on KSP's first liquid bipropellant rocket, Vega, in conjunction with the NEO 550 motor.
-However, due to multiple niche and quirky issues, we chose to bin the Spark MAX in favour of an open-source FOC-based VESC-compatible controller that supports Lisp scripting.
+However, due to multiple niche issues, which were undebuggable due to the closed-source nature of the firmware, we chose to bin the Spark MAX in favour of an open-source FOC-based VESC-compatible controller that supports local scripting in LispBM.

 ## Contents